 - Use of another’s advertising idea in your advertisement.
 Example: A regional ice cream brand releases a new commercial for its vegan ice cream line, featuring imagery of a scoop of ice cream morphing into the planet Earth.
 Unfortunately, the ad looks very similar to a national chain’s advertisement, and the regional brand is sued.

-If your company is sued for a cause covered by the insurance policy, General Liability Insurance will cover the costs of your legal defense, including attorney’s fees, expert witness fees, and court costs.
+If your company is sued for a cause covered by the insurance policy, General Liability Insurance will offer protection and cover the costs of your legal defense, including attorney’s fees, expert witness fees, and court costs.
 These fees will be covered whether or not your company is found at fault.
 These legal fees don’t count against your limits of coverage for most General Liability policies.

 - Your CGL policy has a limit of $1 million, and you are liable for a judgment of $1 million, plus $250,000 in legal fees.
 The insurance company would pay for all $1.25 million in costs.

 Commercial General Liability will cover medical expenses in the event of any third-party injury that occurs on or adjacent to your business property or is caused by your business operations.
-While the bodily injury coverage portion of your CGL policy can cover medical payments as well, it will only do so when the policyholder is found to be at fault for injury.
+While the third-party injury coverage portion of your CGL policy can cover medical bills as well, it will only do so when the policyholder is found to be at fault for injury.
 With the medical payments portion of your CGL policy, your insurer will pay for medical expenses up to the policy’s medical expense limit, regardless of fault.

 One of the primary benefits of having medical payments coverage is the possibility of avoiding potential injury lawsuits.
 Medical payments coverage can pay for first aid, ambulance or hospital fees, medical or dental services, and funeral services, no matter who is at fault for the injury.
 Having these expenses covered may help to avoid litigation.